jjdblast/bigdata-pipeline_wiki/Internal-Flux-Capacitor-Notes.md

+(These are here for us to remember what we did!)

 ## Building the Flux Capacitor Custom Distributions
 This section is to remind me how we built the custom distributions for the versions of everything that we're using (Hadoop, Tachyon, etc)